 If a pipe has burst, assess the situation but do not touch any water that has a chance of being electrified.
 Shut off the main water valve.
 (It’s a good idea to make sure everyone in your house knows how to turn off the main water valve.)
 Then call a professional (that’s us!) to help clean up the water and prevent any further damage.
 We are here for you anytime, 24/7, if you need water damage repair.

 We proudly serve the Idaho Falls area and the surrounding cities from Alpine to Rexburg to Pocatello and everywhere in between.
 Tobin Restoration has been there for Idaho families needing water damage repair since 1972.
 A lot has changed in that time, but one thing that hasn’t — our commitment to restoring your home and belongings!
-We are with you from start to finish through the entire process and we’ll do a free estimate and inspection of the damage.
+We are with you from start to finish through the entire process and we’ll do a free consultation and inspection of the damage.